brandur/sorg/content/drafts/rust-web.md

 have the program run perfectly afterwards on the first try.
-Anyone who's seen a large program in an interpreted language at production-scale knows that you never deploy a sizable refactor except in miniscule chunks -- anything else is too risky.
+Anyone who's seen a large program in an interpreted language at production-scale knows that you never deploy a sizable refactor to an important service except in miniscule chunks -- anything else is too risky.

 Should you write your next web service in Rust?
 I don't know yet, but it sure works pretty well.